Instability Requires That You Know How To Invest For Both Inflation & Deflation

 Something big is going to happen economically, and the masses realize it now.
 It’s just a question of when – not if.

-Wow!
-I was stunned.
-I actually laughed because I realized all the government shenanigans with the bailouts and other nonsense I vociferously objected to on these pages over the years had the exact opposite affect from what the government intended.
+All the government shenanigans with the bailouts and other nonsense I vociferously objected to on these pages over the years had the exact opposite affect from what the government intended.

 They wanted to restore confidence in the system.
 Instead, they undermined everyone’s confidence to such an astounding degree that even I was surprised.